 The benefits of registration

-- Registration is about the recognition of professionalism.
-It helps to raise the profile of social work as a competent and respected profession
+- increases the professionalism of the sector, and helps to raise the profile of social work as a competent and respected profession

-- Registration confers status.
-It confirms that social workers’ practice is at the same standard as those they work with in multi-disciplinary teams
+- confers status and confirms that social workers’ practice is at the same standard as those they work with in multi-disciplinary teams

-- A complaints procedure ensures that your peers deal with any complaints with fairness and sensitivity, within a robust and transparent system
+- has a complaints procedure that ensures complaints are dealt with fairly and sensitively, within a robust and transparent system

-- Registration ensures that you get professional development and professional supervision opportunities.
+- ensures you get professional development and professional supervision opportunities.